 John Merrick: I am not an elephant!
 I am not an animal!
 I am a human being!
 I am a man! – The Elephant Man

-Ever since I started working I’ve heard the term “Human Resources,” and every time I hear it I have a John Merrick moment: “I am not a Human Resource.
+Ever since I started working I’ve heard the term “Human Resource Management,” and every time I hear it I have a John Merrick moment: “I am not a Human Resource.
 I am a human being!”

 Recently, while sitting in a conference room with my friend Joe Stauffacher, I inadvertently, out of habit, spoke it aloud, a la John Merrick.